4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 Settings: f/8, 1/30s (tripod required), ISO 100.
 The slow shutter captures sparkler light trails while the smoke provides the colorful backdrop.

-Safety Note: Adults handle all smoke bomb ignition.
-Kids stay at a safe distance from active smoke devices.
-Review our full safety guidelines.
+Adults handle all smoke bomb ignition.
+Kids stay at a safe distance from active smoke devices, and sparklers are a separate open-flame hazard — never combine the two in a child's hands.
+Review our full safety and legal guidelines before the shoot.

 7. The "Stars and Stripes" Group Shot